josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/⚖️_dob_triangulation_attack.md

 ---

 ## 🏮 Footer
-*DOB Triangulation Attack* is a living node of the Polaris Protocol.
+*⚖️ DOB Triangulation Attack* is a living node of the Polaris Protocol.
 It demonstrates how indirect fragments enable reconstruction of date of birth, reframing astrology oversharing as a serious privacy risk.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-10_
+_Last updated: 2025-10-20_